asamm/lomaps-generator/README.md

 To start generation run:

 ```
 java -jar OsmToolsBasic_0.5.2.jar --actions dectag --email no --version 2021.09.24 --hgtdir ./hgt/ --type lomaps --storeUploader ./locusStoreUploader/locucStoreUploader_0.2.3.jar
 ```

 ##### Parameters
+- `--config_file` path to `config.xml` file - if not set, the generator will search for `config.xml` in current folder
-- actions: generation of LoMaps has several phases and generator can perform only specific ones.
+- `--actions`: generation of LoMaps has several phases and generator can perform only specific ones.
 The letter defines action to perform during generation, when:
-	- d - downloads planet file
-	- e - extracts planet files into regions and countries
+	- `extract` - extracts planet files into regions and countries
-	- c - contour lines (create map with contour lines)
+	- `contour` - contour lines (create map with contour lines)
-	- t - marked trails - crate map with the marked trails
+	- `tourist` - marked trails - crate map with the marked trails
+    - `address_poi_db` - create address database (and also POI V1 database for LM Classic)
+    - `poi_db` - create POI database
+	- `generate_mapsforge` - generate mapsforge maps for android
+    - `generate_mbtiles` - generate mbtiles maps for iOS
-	- g - generate - do generation itself
+    - `generate_mbtiles_online` - generate tourist, contours as additional source for standard openmaptiles
+    - `upload_maptiler` - upload generated online mbtiles to maptiler cloud
-	- u - upload maps to the Locus Store
+	- `upload` - upload maps to the Locus Store
-- version - used date in format yyyy.mm.dd (it's name of version in Locus Store and reflect how old are data used for generation
+- `--version` - used date in format yyyy.mm.dd (it's name of version in Locus Store and reflect how old are data used for generation
-- hgtdir - path to folder with elevation data
+- `--hgt_dir` - path to folder with elevation data
-- storeUploader - path to the .jar file of locus store uploader
+- `--store_uploader` - path to the .jar file of locus store uploader

-- type - possible values
+Sub command `type` - possible values
   - `lomaps` - generate lomaps
   - `storegeo` - used for generation country boundaries for Locus Store regions definition.
 It's very likely obsolete now